 Rhode Island is the only state where the homeschooling program must be approved by the local school committee.
-Some states, like South Carolina, have an option where the local or state public school entity is involved, but this is the only state where approval is required by a local public school.
+Some states, like South Carolina, have an option where the local or state public school entity is involved, but this is the only state where approval is required.

 History